freerunbuttons/freerunbuttons/README.md

 ## Server

 A simple (web)server is being built in Seaside for Pharo.
+At the moment it uses my old laptop.
+In the near future I hope to switch to a raspberry.

 ## Issues still working on

-+ [The site does not refresh automatically at the moment](https://freerunbuttons.github.io/freerunbuttons/docs/auto-refresh)
++ [The site does not refresh automatically at the moment](https://freerunbuttons.github.io/freerunbuttons/docs/auto-refresh) (in Seaside on my old laptop that's fixed).

 + [The buttons need to sync time](https://freerunbuttons.github.io/freerunbuttons/docs/timesync)